Gen13 (film): Production

 In February 1997, it was reported that The Walt Disney Company was seeking to make a live-action feature film of Gen^{13} produced by Courtney Solomon and John Benitez for some time in release in 1998 or 1999 which Lee would executive produce.
 As part of the deal, Disney agreed to give the Gen^{13} animated film a direct-to-video released through their Buena Vista Home Video label.
-In October of that year, it was announced the Gen^{13} would be delayed again for release sometime in 1998 and was at present 60% complete In January 1998, a first cut of Gen^{13} with the possibility of release in early 1998.
+In October of that year, it was announced the Gen^{13} would be delayed again for release sometime in 1998 and was at present 60% complete In January 1998, a first cut of Gen^{13} was announced to have been completed with the possibility of release in early 1998.
 In February 1998, Altieri stated Disney was satisfied with the film and that the plans for an edited cut would be cancelled.

 Release

 Gen^{13} received its premiere at Wizard World Chicago convention on July 17, 1998.

-In September 1998, Lee reported entered into an agreement in principle to sell WildStorm to DC Comics, a Time Warner company.
+In September 1998, Lee reported entered into an agreement in principle to sell WildStorm to DC Comics, a division of Time Warner Entertainment (now Warner Bros.
+Discovery).
 By this point Disney reportedly still intended to release the film in Summer 1999.
 While an official explanation as to why the film went unreleased in the United States has never been given, it has been speculated that either Disney grew cold feet due to the film's depictions of violence and sexuality or that they no longer wanted to distribute a film tied to the assets of a competing company.
 While the film was never released in the U.S., it did receive a limited video release in Europe and Australia by Paramount Pictures in the year 2000.